danielkwon89/js-rails-frontend/README.md

 Quiz-A-Boo is a quiz app for anime enthusiasts to test their anime knowledge in varying difficulties.
 Only the highest scores make the leaderboard!

-This app was created using a JS front-end and a Rails backend.
-The backend repo can be found here: https://github.com/danielkwon89/js-rails-backend
+This app was created using a JavaScript frontend and a Rails backend.
+The backend repo can be found here:

+https://github.com/danielkwon89/js-rails-backend

+# Instructions

 Here are the steps to get the app up and running: